 Professor Michael Gurven, co-director of the Tsimane Health and Life History Project, interprets the potentially conflicting hormonal responses as mitigating each others effect, “Almost half a century ago, it was famously documented that successful hunters were jokingly insulted by others in order to ‘cool their hearts’ to ‘make (them) gentle,’ effectively preventing any boasting from disrupting the social environment.

 Gurman explains, “Here we observe a potential hormonal analogue consistent with the type of levelling behaviour seen in hunter-gatherer societies”.
 The researchers also identify the added function of both hormones in assisting muscle rebuilding following their efforts.

 So what can we take from this interesting research?
+How can we apply this in pursuit of performance in sports or business?
 Well it appears that while we are grafting for that win, when we get the win, then we are charged for more success – but crucially we are driven to connect with each other at the same time – share our winnings, be collaborative and connect socially.

 I like this research – it can’t be applied to all situations, but it gives me a sense and a hope that we don’t just have to get drunk on power, springing from win-to-win at the expense of others.
 We do indeed have a deep-seated drive to be connected with others, perhaps our colleagues, our friends and families.
 It might indicate that while we are ultimately trying to gain resources ahead of others – we can be competitive and deeply collaborative at the same time!